 The latter relates to the carbon dioxide in the atmosphere; the more there is, the hotter the planet’s surface gets, and the hotter the oceans get.
 Warm water expands, and normally the only way to expand is upwards.

 When it comes to natural cycles, sea level changes take place on short timescales normally because an oceanic current, one that shifts water from place to place, has changed.
 El Niño, the epic and all-encompassing climatic phenomenon that takes place every 2-7 years, can affect these oceanic currents.

 This new study suggests that Florida’s sea level rise “hot spot” is being caused mostly by these natural factors.
-A recent, particularly powerful El Niño and a sudden weakening in the atmospheric over the region conspired to allow water levels to rise sharply.
+A recent, particularly powerful El Niño and a sudden weakening in the atmospheric pressure over the region - thanks to a feature known as the North Atlantic Oscillation - conspired to allow water levels to rise sharply.

 Another study revealed that, by 2100, there will be 2 billion climate refugees – and several million of them will be migrating from Florida to places further inland.
 If that’s not the future you want, it’s probably best to vote for lawmakers who’ll do something about it.

 [H/T: Scientific American]

 We've joined Instagram.
 Follow us for all the latest incredible pictures and videos from the world of science.